rapp2043/break_even_analysis/README.md

 - Survey analysis framework for post-transition assessments of learning quality and experience.

 ## Key Findings
-- The break-even point for the transition from ILT to CBT is achieved after the delivery of just three CBT sessions.
+- The break-even point for transitioning from ILT to CBT is achieved after delivering just *n* CBT sessions.
 - Cumulative savings increase exponentially with the delivery of additional CBT sessions.
 - A predictive savings model indicates significant long-term cost reductions while maintaining or improving training quality.